Taxis in Madrid

 - Be sure to check which tariff your driver has the taximeter set to as each one has a different rate.

-- There’s a surcharge of 3€ for any journey to or from bus and train stations in Madrid city.
+- There’s a surcharge of €7.50 for any journey to or from bus and train stations in Madrid city.

-- It’s not common to tip your taxi driver, however, if he went above and beyond to help you with your luggage or your journey was outstanding, rounding up to the nearest 0.50€ will be appreciated.
+- It’s not common to tip your taxi driver, however, if they went above and beyond to help you with your luggage or your journey was outstanding, rounding up to the nearest 0.50€ will be appreciated.

 Wheelchair Accessible Taxis in Madrid